 Transitional kindergarten bridges the path between preschool and kindergarten and gives students the gift of time that will help them build a strong foundation for future school success.
 It blends social and emotional experience with academic learning, so that students not only learn essential pre-literacy, pre-math, and other cognitive skills, but also develop social and self-regulation skills needed to succeed in school and life.
-One out of every four kindergarten students in California will benefit from transitional kindergarten.
-As of 2014, TK serves 134,000 students each year.
+One out of every four kindergarten students in California can benefit from transitional kindergarten.

 TK is a win-win-win for children, families and schools.